Last update: 14th January 2019

 It’s crucial to keep everybody updated on the project status at all times.
 Not having accessible and reliable information may lead to delays

-A possible solution is using software to help coordinate employees across multiple locations and time zones.
-A Project Management software centralizes all the information about the project in one sole place where all the team members can access in real time.
+A possible solution is using project management software to help coordinate employees across multiple locations and time zones.
+Project Management software centralizes all the information about the project in one sole place where all the team members can access it in real time.

 When project management comes to mind, a lot of people simply consider it as a method of starting and completing a project.
 While this may be true, project management usually encompasses much more.